Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-icon.md

 This feature is supported in wearable applications only.

-The icon component is used to display standard icon images, such as "delete", "home", and "apps", in an icon context.

 The icon component inherits from the image component, which means that image functions can be used on the icon component.

 For more information, see the [Icon](../../../../api/wearable/latest/group__Elm__Icon.html) API.